 Scroll through your bank statements and highlight any subscriptions that you might not have thought about in a while.
 If you haven’t used something for the last 2-3 months, it’s probably safe to cancel it.

 2. Ditch the Car More Often

 Cars are a huge convenience.
 They make it easier to collect tired kids after school and go shopping for piles of crucial essentials.
-However, they’re also a real hinderance for your bank account.
-If you’re using your car to drive around the corner to the local shop, then you’re wasting fuel, and doing a number on the environment too.
+However, they’re also a real hindrance to your bank account.
+If you’re using your car to drive around the corner to the local shop, then you’re wasting fuel and doing a number on the environment too.

 Start asking yourself if you really need to take your car with you on every errand.
 Reducing the amount of time you spend in your car will reduce your maintenance bills, cut down your insurance, and even make you a healthier version of yourself.